Coronavirus digest: Argentina announces 'circuit-breaker' curbs | DW | 21.05.2021

 A gravedigger in an Argentinian cemetery carries a coffin with his coworkers wearing protective equipment during an exercise for COVID-19 as deaths surge in the nation.

-The strict "circuit-breaker" measures were announced on Thursday when more than 35,000 cases were reported for the third consecutive day.
+The strict "circuit-breaker" measures were announced on Thursday as more than 35,000 cases were reported for the third consecutive day.

 "We are living the worst moment since the pandemic began," President Alberto Fernandez said.
 "Today as never before we must all take care of ourselves to avoid all the losses that we can."